-As of June 17, there have been 140,118 deaths and over 27 million cases to date, with nearly 400,000 in the past week -- a surge on the previous week, which saw around 250,000 new cases.
-Over 77% of the population is now fully vaccinated, according to John Hopkins University's Covid-19 tracker.
+As of October 6, there have been 33.6 million cases and over 150,000 deaths.
+Nearly 78% of the population is now fully vaccinated, according to John Hopkins University’s Covid-19 tracker.

 What can visitors expect

 Despite rising infection rates, nearly all Covid-19 restrictions were dropped on March 20 on a national level.
-However, individual regions and states can still impose their own restrictions, and many have done so.
+However, individual regions and states can still impose their own restrictions, including further mask mandates.

-You will no longer need to show proof of vaccination to enter shops, hotels, bars and restaurants.
+You no longer need to show proof of vaccination to enter shops, hotels, bars and restaurants.

 Our latest coverage